STRML/react-router-component/docs/index.md

 Alternatively, if you have a reference to a router component instance, you can call its `.navigate(href)` method to do a transition to a different location.
-You can acquire a reference to a router by using [Refs][React-Refs] mechanism.
+You can acquire a reference to a router by using React's [Refs][React-Refs] mechanism.

 ## Advanced usage